 Our main aim is to ensure that all pupils who experience difficulties, for whatever reason, receive their entitlement to a broad and balanced curriculum at St Christopher's.
 Support is provided on the basis of individual needs.
 Pupils are screened when they enter the school and, with the aid of specialist teachers, appropriate means of support are provided.
-This can include:
+Every effort is made to involve pupils and their parents in the process so that pupils experiencing difficulties reach their full potential.